 Dear Mr. Electrician.
 What is the telephone wiring color code for the jacks in my house?
 I want to replace all of the old telephone jacks, but am confused by the tip and ring color code.
 The new telephone jacks have red, green, yellow, and black terminals, but the telephone wiring in my walls have eight wires with different color stripes.
 How do I connect the new telephone jacks?

 Answer: I have put together a residential telephone wiring color code chart to help you understand how to connect the existing four pair telephone wiring in your walls to the new telephone jacks.
 You can see it further down on this page NOTE: Some text links below go to applicable products on EBay or Amazon.
+As an Amazon Associate I earn from qualifying purchases.

 The four pair wire is capable of having four separate telephone lines at each jack location.
 However if you only have one telephone line for your house, you should use the same color pair for each new phone jack that you install.